Blendify/blender-manual/blender_docs/manual/modeling/texts/properties.rst

 you would need to load a minimum of four different types of fonts to represent each style (Normal, Italics, Bold, Bold-Italics).

-It is important to understand that Blender does not care what font you load for "normal", "bold", etc., styles.
-This is how you can have up to four different fonts in use in the same text - but you have to choose between different styles of a same font, or different fonts.
+It is important to understand, that Blender does not care what font you load for "normal", "bold", etc., styles.
+This is how you can have up to four different fonts in use in the same text, but you have to choose between different styles of a same font, or different fonts.
 Blender has a number of typographic controls for changing the style and layout of text, found in the *Font* panel.